 5 Best Books About Cambodia

-2. The Gate by Francois Bizot - An absolutely amazing book, you couldn't read a better account of the fall of Phnom Penh and the early days of the Pol Pot era.
+1. The Gate by Francois Bizot - An absolutely amazing book, you couldn't read a better account of the fall of Phnom Penh and the early days of the Pol Pot era.
 Bizot is a French academic (a world expert in Cambodian Buddhism) and was trapped in Phnom Penh when Pol Pot entered - his survival is a miracle.
 I can't overstate what an incredible book this is.
+Whenever I recommend it to anyone they always come back to me soon after thanking me for introducing it to them.

 Plus two extras: